redesunlu/tyr-trabajos-practicos/tpl2-telnet.md

 ### Bibliografía

+[FOR09] Capítulo 17: "Introduction to the Application Layer" (hasta pagina 546)

-[FOR09] Capítulo 20: “Remote Login: TELNET and SSH”
+[FOR09] Capítulo 20: "Remote Login: TELNET and SSH"

 ### Recursos en internet